MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

   /// asynchronously exit with the reason:`COREWEBVIEW2_PROCESS_FAILED_REASON_PROFILE_DELETED`.
   /// See 'COREWEBVIEW2_PROCESS_FAILED_REASON::COREWEBVIEW2_PROCESS_FAILED_REASON_PROFILE_DELETED'
   /// for more details.
 The profile directory on disk will be actually deleted when the browser
   /// process exits.
-Profile creation will fail if you create a new profile with the same name
+Webview2 creation will fail with the HRESULT is ERROR_INVALID_STATE(0x8007139FL)
-  /// as a profile that is being deleted.
+  /// if you create it with the same name as a profile that is being deleted.
   HRESULT Delete();
 }
 ```